gdscuiz/elevate/docs/index.md

 ### #Manage

-Cover all the tools needed for good management.
+Cover the basics needed to manage your projects and work in teams.

 You can find the Events description [here](https://gdscuiz.github.io/elevate/events/manage/), as well as the links of events.